ZBox1005/CoVer/README.md

 python utils/imagenet_c/make_imagenet_c.py
 ```

 We use the [SVHN](http://ufldl.stanford.edu/housenumbers/) dataset as the validation set to determine the most effective corruption types for each method in all experiments.
-The `SVHN-C` can also be created by following the above script.
+The `SVHN-C` can also be created by the above script.

 ### Overall Structure
 After introducing the corrupted datasets for input expansion, the overall file structure is as follows: